karenang/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to edit tag
+2. AddressBook shows a list of tags
+3. User requests to edit a specific tag from the list
+4. AddressBook prompts for name of new tag
+5. User enters name of new tag
+6. AddressBook requests for confirmation of change
+7. User enters confirmation <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The requested tag is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The new tag name is invalid

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.